 A Bristol Bay double-ender fishing boat on display in the canneries and maritime exhibits at the Alaska State Museum.
 Photo by Lara Swimmer.

 Alaska State Libraries Archives and Museum

-The Alaska State Museum in the Andrew P. Kashevaroff Building is one of the easiest ways to experience the history, art and culture of the many diverse regions of Alaska.
+The Alaska State Museum is temporarily closed for in-person visits due to the public health emergency.
+Please check out our website with many virtual resources.
+Once we re-open please visit us at the Fr.
+Andrew P. Kashevaroff (APK) building in downtown Juneau, for one of the easiest ways to experience the history, art and culture of the many diverse regions of Alaska.
 Seasonally changing fine art and historic exhibits augment large, world-class permanent exhibits about the history, art, and cultures of Alaska.
 Also stop in the historical research center of the State Library and Archives, store, and small café.
-Summer museum hours 7 days a week 9am-5pm $12 general admission.
-Library research center hours M-F 10am-4pm.
-Winter Tu-Sa 10am-4pm $7.00 adults & youth free.
-First Fridays extended hours to 7pm and special events.
+Once we re-open, Museum summer hours will likely be 9am-5pm daily and Library hours Tu-F 10am-4pm.
+Fall, winter and spring hours are 10am - 4pm Tuesday through Saturday.
+Museum admission $12 summer and $7 winter.
+Youth are free & active military and senior discount.
 395 Whittier St., Juneau, AK 99801 (907) 465-2901 www.museums.state.ak.us

 - Wheelchair Accessible:

 - Accepts MasterCard:

 - Accepts Visa: